codecowboydotio/codecowboy/content/posts/sql-server-kubernetes.md

 ```

 ## Pods
 Create a deployment for SQL server.
-I am creating a deployment rather than a statefulset for demponstration purposes.
+I am creating a deployment rather than a statefulset for demonstration purposes.

 ```
 apiVersion: apps/v1